Hundred (novel series): Characters

 One of the three Hunters that have Variant powers injected into them by Vitaly.
 She, along with her brother and sister, were originally orphans who were slaves and treated brutally.
-When they escaped together, she hurt her eye, and was brought to Vitaly for treatment.
+When they escaped together, her eye was injured, and was brought to Vitaly for treatment.
 There, Vitaly injects each of them with Variant powers, and gives her injured eye the power to duplicate objects.
 She is quieter than her brother and sister.